ossf/community/wg-supply-chain-integrity/README.md

+This is a top level group.

+ The designated lead iskimsterv, Dan Lorenc

 # Supply Chain Integrity WG

-This is a top level group

 ## Motivation